 School Streets in Harrow

-A School Street is a road with a school on it or nearby, that has restricts motor vehicle access at the start and end of the school day.
+A School Street is a road with a school on it, or near it.
+The road restricts vehicle access at the start and end of the school day.
 Traffic signs at the start of the School Street inform drivers of the restrictions.

 The first School Streets were launched on an experimental basis in September 2020.
 The schemes were developed in consultation with the schools and have been run on a trial basis in each area.